-Under contracts placed in September 2008, Babcock will supply the highly mechanised weapons handling system (HMWHS) and BAE Systems Insyte the air traffic control system for the two vessels.
+According to the contracts placed in September 2008, Babcock supplied the highly mechanised weapons handling system (HMWHS) and BAE Systems Insyte air traffic control system for the two vessels.

 Instead of a traditional single island, a current ship design has two smaller islands.
 The forward island is for ship control functions and the aft (FLYCO) island is for flying control.

-The deck will support simultaneous launch and recovery operations.
+The deck can support simultaneous launch and recovery operations.
 The deck is fitted with a 13° bow deck ski jump.

-No catapult or arresters will be fitted in the initial build but the carrier will be built to accommodate a future back-fit.
-The carrier will be fitted with a steam catapult or electromagnetic launch system and arrester gear, if the option to convert the carrier to the conventional take-off and landing (CTOL) variant proceeds.
+No catapult or arresters were fitted in the initial build but the carrier is built to accommodate a future back-fit.
+The carrier is fitted with a steam catapult or electromagnetic launch system and arrester gear if the option to convert the carrier to the conventional take-off and landing (CTOL) variant proceeds.

-Jet blast deflectors will be fitted on each runway 160m back from the bow ski jump and probably in line with the rear wall of the first island.
-The deflectors protect the deck from the blast of the F-35 joint strike fighter aircraft engines operating at maximum thrust for take-off.
+Jet blast deflectors are fitted on each runway 160m back from the bow ski jump and probably in line with the rear wall of the first island.
+The deflectors protect the deck from the blast of the F-35 joint strike fighter aircraft engines, operating at maximum thrust for take-off.

-There will be two large 70t-load deck-edge aircraft lifts, to be built by McTaggart Scott of Loanhead, Scotland, to transfer aircraft between the hangar and flight decks, one between the islands and one to the aft of the FLYCO island.
+There are two large 70t-load deck-edge aircraft lifts, built by McTaggart Scott of Loanhead, Scotland, to transfer aircraft between the hangar and flight decks, one between the islands and one to the aft of the FLYCO island.

 Selex Communications was awarded the production contract for the vessels’ identification friend or foe (IFF) systems in October 2007.

-The Queen Elizabeth Class will be fitted with the Royal Navy’s new-generation maritime medium-range radar (MRR) to replace the type 996 surveillance and target indication radar.
+The Queen Elizabeth Class is fitted with the Royal Navy’s new-generation maritime medium-range radar (MRR) to replace the type 996 surveillance and target indication radar.
 In August 2008, BAE Systems Insyte (with Qinetiq) ARTISAN 3D E/F-band radar was selected for the MRR.

-The MoD has decided not to use nuclear propulsion because of its high cost, and has chosen an podded propulsion system based on Rolls-Royce’s integrated electric propulsion (IEP) system.
-The contract for the propulsion system was placed in October 2008.
+The MOD decided not to use nuclear propulsion because of its high cost and chose a podded propulsion system based on Rolls-Royce’s integrated electric propulsion (IEP) system.
+The contract for the propulsion system was awarded in October 2008.

-The propulsion system will consist of two Rolls-Royce Marine 36MW MT30 gas turbine alternators, providing over 70MW and four diesel engines providing approximately 40MW, with the total installed power approaching 110MW.
+The propulsion system consists of two Rolls-Royce Marine 36MW MT30 gas turbine alternators, providing over 70MW, and four diesel engines, providing approximately 40MW, with the total installed power approaching 110MW.

-The gas turbines and diesels are the largest supplied to the Royal Navy, their combined power feeds the low-voltage system and supplies two tandem electric propulsion motors that drive a conventional twin shaft arrangement, fitted with fixed-pitch propellers.
+The gas turbines and diesel engines are the largest supplied to the Royal Navy, their combined power feeds the low-voltage system and supplies two tandem electric propulsion motors that drive a conventional twin-shaft arrangement, fitted with fixed-pitch propellers.

-L-3 Communications is supplying the integrated platform management system and Converteam the high voltage system and propulsion converters / motors.
+L-3 Communications supplied the integrated platform management system, Converteam high-voltage system and propulsion converters / motors.

-CVF will have two bronze propellers, each 6.7m in diameter and weighing 33t.
-The anchors will be 3.1m in height and weigh 13t.
+CVF has two bronze propellers, each 6.7m in diameter and weighing 33t.
+The anchors are 3.1m in height and weigh 13t.